Anne Ferguson (judge)

-Anne Ferguson is an Australian judge, who is currently the Chief Justice of the Supreme Court of Victoria.
+Anne Ferguson is an Australian judge and former lawyer who served as Chief Justice of Victoria from 2 October 2017 to 2 February 2025.
+She was first appointed as a judge of the Supreme Court of Victoria in 2010.

 Early life

 Ferguson was educated at the Brigidine Sisters’ Killester College in Springvale where she was academic dux.
 She studied Arts and Law at Monash University, winning the Supreme Court Prize as the top student in her graduating class.
 Ferguson was also appointed Editor of the Monash University Law Review.

 In 1989, she graduated with a Doctor of Philosophy in Law from the University of Southampton.
 Her thesis was on unfair contracts.

 Legal career

 Prior to her judicial appointments she worked as a litigator at J.M.
 Smith & Emmerton and Allens Arthur Robinson.
 She also previously served as Honorary Secretary to the Council of Legal Education, one of only 5 people to ever hold the position in the organization's 100-year history.

 Judicial office

 Ferguson was first appointed a judge of the Trial Division of the Supreme Court of Victoria in 2010.
 In 2014, she was made a Judge of the Court of Appeal.

-In August 2017, Ferguson was named as the next Chief Justice of Victoria, succeeding Marilyn Warren.
+In August 2017, Ferguson was named as the next chief justice of Victoria, succeeding Marilyn Warren.
 Ferguson took office in October 2017.
-In her role as Chief Justice, Ferguson is chair of the Judicial Commission of Victoria.
+In her role as chief justice, Ferguson is chair of the Judicial Commission of Victoria.

 In 2019, Ferguson heard the high profile County Court appeal of Cardinal George Pell against his conviction for the commission of sexual offences.
-Ferguson concurred with the Court of Appeal 2-1 majority rejecting the appeal, which was subsequently overruled by the High Court.
+Ferguson concurred with the Court of Appeal 2–1 majority rejecting the appeal, which was subsequently overruled by the High Court.

+On 5 September 2024, it was announced that Ferguson would retire as Chief Justice of Victoria and as a judge of the Supreme Court of Victoria with effect from 2 February 2025.